MipoRepo/MipoRepo/README.md

 ###

 <p align="left">I'm just starting to use this repository and edit the readme of my profile.
-Things are pretty chaotic here at the moment.😵‍💫This space will grow as I grow—line by line, idea by idea. 🌱</p>
+Things are pretty chaotic here at the moment.😵‍💫This space will grow as I grow — line by line, idea by idea. 🌱</p>
 <p align="left">Maybe one day there will be something meaningful here. ✨</p>

 ###